paulrouget/servo-embedding-api/JS_API.md

 # Building a Servo-based browser in HTML and JavaScript

 The current Browser API "pollutes" Servo's code base, bends standards (`<iframe mozbrowser>`) and security policies (cross-domain XHR).

 We want the JS API to be as self contained as possible.
 It doesn't have to live within Servo's code base.

-We like the Electron approach where a webpage embeds a webpage, with a JS runtime on the side offering access to the OS.
+We like the Electron approach where a webpage embeds a webpage, with a JS runtime as a bridge between the embedder and the OS.

 The idea is to make Servo embed itself.